dwhjames/datomisca/doc/getstarted.md

 ## #3 Add imports

-You could be more precise but following imports ensure you have everything required in your scope including a few required implicits.
+The following imports should be sufficient to get you started.

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global